illus0r/dianov.org/_posts/2016-12-02-automated-editing-of-multiple-files-with-vim.md

 6. `q` to stop writing macro.
 7. `@q` to run the macro.
 It will run untill `@q` command and then run itself.

-After script bumps into the last file, exception will appear.
+Macro runs itself untill it bumps into a last file.
+Notification will appear.
 Done!